vixypoo/vixypoo/README.md

 ♡ don't expect me to treat you kindly if you are going to be rude to me

-♡ ships are ok unless it's proship (or silbek, jamikali & 3rd yr x 1st yr for twst)
+♡ ships are ok unless it's proship (& silbek, jamikali & 3rd yr x 1st yr for twst)